-Furthermore, from Figure \ref{fig:xy-results} (bottom panel), we find that overall the average CPs for equipoise estimators are closer to nominal 0.95 coverage level (i.e., within $[0.94,0.96]$) than ATT, ATC and trimmed ATE estimates.
+Furthermore, Figure \ref{fig:xy-results} (bottom panel) show that CPs for equipoise estimators are closer to nominal 0.95 coverage level (i.e., within $[0.94,0.96]$) than ATT, ATC and trimmed ATE estimates.
 This means that when constructing a 95\% confidence interval, the close-form sandwich variance estimators lead to more efficient equipoise and ATE (without trimming) estimators than ATC, ATT and trimmed ATE, as expected \citep{li2018balancing}.
 The confidence intervals for ATT and ATC are too conservative, while for trimmed ATE are extremely overoptimistic.
 As we alluded to in the previous paragraph, most of their average coverages are below 0.90--far away from the targeted nominal 0.95 coverage level.

 Overall, these results suggest that the equipoise estimators (OW, ME, and EW) outperformed the IPW (with and without trimming).
 When there is no or few outlying observations, the former either weight more ATT or ATC proportional to $c_1(1-p)ATT + c_2pATC$.
-The weight depends on which of the treatment groups has the smaller proportions of participants---and factors in attributes $(c_1, c_2)$ of the ratio $r$ of variances of the propensity scores between the treatment groups.
+The weight depends on which of the treatment groups has the smaller proportions of participants---and factors in attributes $(c_1, c_2)$ of the ratio $r$ of variances of the PSs between the treatment groups.
 Such a weight assignment goes contrary to what IPW without trimming does.
 Our simulations also confirm the subjective results one can obtain with trimming: the more we trim the less sure we are as to whether we are improving the bias-variane trade-off or we are making it worse.
 Finally, the simulations also demonstrate that the augmented equipoise estimators $\widehat \tau_g^{aug}$ are more robust to model misspecifications, whenever $p$ is extremely large or small and ratio of variances $r\approx 1$.
 We reached similar conclusions with the full set of our simulation results provided in Supplemental Material \ref{subapx:sim-allres}.